LoveliJoli/CST116SRS06/README.md

 SSD

-Class ID:
+Class ID: Ferrothorn

 SRS ID: CST116SRS06

-Unresolved Issues:
+Unresolved Issues:  I was unable to code how to find the size of the array and incorporate it throughout the rest of my function.

-Notes:
+Notes:  At this point, I have not heard from my right partner.
+I sent my data, however, I did not receive a function.
+Instead, we tested each others function and data together.

-Partner Left:
+Partner Left:  Wendell Abigania (Ekans)

-Partner Right:
+Partner Right:  Thomas Dallavis

 ---